It is time to get away. It is only for a day or so. Let’s go!

 In addition, rumor has it that the ghost of Blackbeard the Pirate still haunts Ocracoke Island in the Outer Banks.
 His flagship, Queen Anne’s Revenge, sunk in those treacherous waters.

-To get to the Outer Banks from South of the islands, drive to Cedar Ferry and take the ferry to Ocracoke.
+To get to the Outer Banks from the South, drive to Cedar Ferry and take the ferry to Ocracoke.
 Check the schedule first and make reservations.
 It is a road trip you will not forget!